mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/emanuel.stiuj/index.md

 # Bluetooth-Controlled Car
-A Bluetooth-controlled robotic car powered by Raspberry Pi Pico 2W with obstacle avoidance.
+A remote-controlled robotic car using Raspberry Pi Pico 2W, with real-time feedback and obstacle detection.

 :::info